pathoftheth/tezos/nfts.md

-Tezos is a cryptocurrency initially released in 2018 and it has an excellent grass roots NFT community with a lot of interesting projects.
+Tezos is a cryptocurrency initially released in 2018 with an excellent grass roots NFT community and many interesting projects.

 # Notable Projects